vishvAsa/notes/skills/clothing/extremities/Slippers.md

 +++

 ## Eco-friendliness
-- Choices: Rubber, jute, leather.
+- Choices: Rubber, jute, leather, rarely wood.
 - But, many rubber/ jute slippers come with plastic straps and soles - not biodegradable.
+- Best choice considering what's available commonly and cheaply: Slippers with rubber soles (oft with polyurathene covering) and jute straps.
+Seems that polyurathene is sort-of biodegradable (40 yrs).

 ## Comparison with shoes